Revenge of the Zombies

-Revenge of the Zombies is a 1943 horror film directed by Steve Sekely, starring John Carradine and Gale Storm.
+Revenge of the Zombies is a 1943 comedy horror film, directed by Steve Sekely, starring John Carradine and Gale Storm.
 Dr. Max Heinrich von Altermann (John Carradine), is a mad scientist working to create a race of living dead warriors for the Third Reich.

 The film was a follow-up to the horror-comedy King of the Zombies (1941) with Mantan Moreland reprising his role as Jeff and Madame Sul-Te-Wan returning as a different character.
+The film is both a sequel and a partial remake of the original film.
+Both films feature the concept of a mad scientist married to a zombie wife.
+In this film, the female zombie has retained her free will, and refuses to be controlled.

 Plot

 After the death of Max's (John Carradine) wife Lila (Veda Ann Borg), he holds a funeral for her.
 However, he has also turned her into a zombie.
 He is amazed when Lila show signs of free will and challenges him for control.
 In the excitement Dr. Keating (Barry Macollum) goes missing after entering a tomb which should not have been entered.

-During dinner, Scott Warrington (Mauritz Hugo) finds a radio in Max's cabinet, and figures out that it communicates to Hitler.
+During dinner, Scott Warrington (Mauritz Hugo) finds a radio in Max's cabinet and figures out that it communicates to Hitler.
 Max learns of this and gags and ties up Scott.
 Lazarus (James Baskett), Max's right-hand man, finds a gun.
 While making soup with Rosella (Sybil Lewis), Jeff (Mantan Moreland) finds Scott bound and gagged in a closet, and he tells Jeff about the situation.
 Max discovers this and tries to flee the swamp.
 Lila and the hordes of zombies pursue Max, and both Max and Lila end up sinking into quicksand.